cpuu/lmc/README.md

 osboxes@osboxes:~/lmc/capture/osboxes-2018-09-18_22.03.28$ ls -l volatilityrc -rw-r--r-- 1 root root 235 Sep 18 22:04 volatilityrc
 ```
 There is a file called `volatilityrc`.
-This file will help you configure your environment in volatility.
+This file defines the appropriate locations for the captured memory and plugin.
 ```
 osboxes@osboxes:~/lmc/capture/osboxes-2018-09-18_22.03.28$ cat volatilityrc
 [DEFAULT]